BBVA/qed/rtd_docs/source/home/trust_model.rst

 However, the client might argue that these proofs are invalid because the QED system is deployed on bank premises (under bank control), so someone could have modified something.
-But, QED is also resistent to this kind of attacks, and cannot be tampered without being detected.
+But, QED is also resistant to this kind of attacks, and cannot be tampered without being detected.
 Also, to avoid tampering, it is essential to deploy the event source, the QED Log, and the snapshot store in a way resistant to collusion.